jikunlim/Snake-Ladder-Game-Java-Text-Based/README.md

 Step 2: Open the file using any IDE that support Java, i uses VSC to run the code

-Step 3: Go to the project file and open "TestSegiladder.java" file
+Step 3: Go to the project file and open "TestSegiLadder.java" file

 Step 4: Run the code